 Some of the problems are surprisingly simple.
 You’d be surprised how often people leave work laptops or mobile devices out in the open outside of the workplace, unprotected and unencrypted.
 Using stronger passwords is another piece of low-hanging fruit in the orchard of cyber-security.
 But there are many more, and it’s up to each company to know them and educate their employees about them.

 Only when all employees are thoroughly familiar with all the different ways they can inadvertently compromise company information can businesses begin to make headway in reducing the risk of the serious data breaches that cause headaches for everyone.
 The course concludes with a short post-assessment that, with an adequate score, will award learners with a certificate of security awareness.
-Sign up now for a free preview of this course.

 Don’t Miss These Essential Tools